-Aon Hewitt calculated the investment return that could be expected based on the RHCT's new target asset allocation.
-Aon Hewitt reviewed the expected return based on the Aon Hewitt Expected Return Model (as of the first quarter of 2015).
-Based on the target asset allocation and Aon Hewitt's expected return assumptions by asset class, Aon Hewitt predicted a weighted average net investment return of 5.59 percent.
-However, Aon Hewitt's Expected Return Model indicates that the median return over a 30 year time horizon based on the target asset allocation is 6.21 percent and that the probability of achieving a return of 7.00 percent or greater over a 30 year time horizon is 34.5 percent.
-Further, Aon Hewitt found that the 25th to 75th percentile range of investment returns was 7.55 percent to 4.88 percent.
+Aon Hewitt calculated the investment return that could be expected based on the Retiree Health Care Trust's target asset allocation and the Aon Hewitt Expected Return Model (as of the first quarter of 2016).
+Based on the target asset allocation and Aon Hewitt's expected return assumptions by asset class, Aon Hewitt predicted a weighted average net investment return of 5.67 percent.
+However, Aon Hewitt's Expected Return Model indicates that the median return over a 30 year time horizon based on the target asset allocation is 6.32 percent and that the probability of achieving a return of 7.00 percent or greater over a 30 year time horizon is 36.7 percent.
+Further, Aon Hewitt found that the 25th to 75th percentile range of investment returns was 7.68 percent to 4.98 percent.
 The weighted average net investment return assumes that the asset classes are one hundred percent correlated, while the median and percentile returns take into account that the asset classes are not one hundred percent correlated.
 Therefore, Aon Hewitt believes the median is a better representation of the true expected return.

-The underlying inflation assumption used in Aon Hewitt's Expected Return Model as of the first quarter of 2015 is 2.1 percent, compared to the Plan's assumption of 3.25 percent.
-If the results of the model are adjusted for this difference in inflation assumption, the resulting 25th to 75th percentile range of investment returns is 8.72 percent to 6.05 percent, with the median return equal to 7.37 percent.
-The probability of achieving a return of 7.00 percent or greater is then 57.5 percent.
+The underlying inflation assumption used in Aon Hewitt's Expected Return Model as of the first quarter of 2016 is 2.1 percent, compared to the Plan's assumption of 3.25 percent.
+If the results of the model are adjusted for this difference in inflation assumption, the resulting 25th to 75th percentile range of investment returns is 8.63 percent to 5.93 percent, with the median return equal to 7.27 percent.
+The probability of achieving a return of 7.00 percent or greater over a 30 year time horizon is then 55.4 percent.

 Actuarial Standard of Practice No. 27 (ASOP No. 27) provides guidance on the selection of economic assumptions for measuring pension obligations, and is referenced as part of Actuarial Standard of Practice No. 6, Measuring Retiree Group Benefit Obligations (ASOP No. 6).
-ASOP No. 27 was recently revised and effective for plans with a measurement date on or after September 30, 2014.
+ASOP No. 27 was revised and effective for plans with a measurement date on or after September 30, 2014.
 ASOP No. 27 states that each economic assumption should be reasonable and have no significant bias, but also recognizes that a range of reasonable assumptions may develop across actuarial practice.
 Further, the ASOP also states that it should not be assumed that superior returns will be achieved from an active investment management strategy compared to a passive investment management strategy unless the actuary believes, based on relevant supporting data, that such superior or inferior returns represent a reasonable expectation over the measurement period.
-Aon Hewitt has not seen such support for the 0.2 percent return related to active management that the RHCT's Investment Consultant has included as part of their expected 10 year return.
+Aon Hewitt has not seen such support for the 0.2 percent return related to active management that the Trust's Investment Consultant has included as part of their expected 10 year return.

-Given this information, Aon Hewitt believes the 7.00 percent net investment return assumption is on the high end of the reasonable range, and that the RHCT's actuary should perform an analysis to support this assumption on an annual basis, separate from the analysis conducted by the Plan's Investment Consultant.
+Given this information, Aon Hewitt believes the 7.00 percent net investment return assumption is on the high end of the reasonable range, and that the Trust's actuary should perform an analysis to support this assumption on an annual basis, separate from the analysis conducted by the Trust's Investment Consultant.